is-a-dev/docs/src/guides/github-pages.md

 tags: guides
 ---

-## Setting up GitHub pages with is-a.dev subdomain
+## Setting up GitHub pages with an is-a.dev subdomain

 This guide will walk you through the process of setting up a GitHub Pages site and pointing your is-a.dev subdomain to it.